 Breastfeeding is one of the most natural things on earth.
-After all, mothers from a long line of different species engage in the practice, and it provides babies with all of the essential nutrients that they need to get a good head start in life.
+After all, mothers from a long line of different species engage in the practice.
+Breast milk provides babies with all of the essential nutrients that they need to get a good head start in life.
 However, some people question the importance of breastfeeding and the impact it actually has on a child’s health and overall development.
-Fortunately, this topic has been widely researched, and it is easy to determine that breastfeeding is the ideal solution for any infant’s nutritional needs.
+Fortunately, this topic has been widely researched.
+Therefore, it is easy to look at the data and determine that breastfeeding is the ideal solution for an infant’s nutritional needs.

 Methods to Make Breastfeeding Easier

-Some women are intimidated by the idea of breastfeeding, but it is truly one of the best things that you can do for your baby.
+Some women are intimidated by the idea of breastfeeding.
+However, it is not hard to start and it is truly one of the best things that you can do for your baby.
 Therefore, it is always a good idea to utilize various techniques and products to make the process easier.
-For example, nursing pillows will provide the mother and the baby with a more comfortable experience, and they also make it easier to keep an infant’s head properly supported.
+For example, nursing pillows will provide the mother and the baby with a more comfortable experience.
+They also make it easier to keep an infant’s head properly supported.
 You should also consider using a baby wrap if you would like to be able to easily breastfeed your baby while you are on the go.